This Help File Page was issued on 09/30/2017

 ▪No Physical Zone information should be entered.

-▪Operator Action - Define the appropriate Operator Guided Response (i.e., Response Needed?, Verify Signal?, and Dispatch information) for this FR* Panel Zone entry.
+▪Operator Action - Define the default Operator Guided Response (i.e., Response Needed?, Verify Signal?, and Dispatch information) for this FR* Panel Zone entry.

 Panel Zones Form - Operator Guided Response for FR* Zone